appacademy/pt-section-2-resources/20-week/4-day/5-tables-for-fun/README.md

 Ultimately, this schema achieves the **same goals** as the example that uses 2 tables, but it can be more difficult to maintain and keep track of all the pieces.

-Before jumping straight to building a new table, ask yourself if the attribute could simply be another column on an existing table.
+Before jumping straight to building a new table, ask yourself if the attribute could simply be another column on an existing table or a simple relationship.

 ![alt text](image.png)